timothyylim/Imperial-College/fall/intro-to-c-plus-plus/lecture-notes/README.md

-Folder for rough lecture notes made on the fly by Tim.
+Folder for rough lecture notes made on the fly.

 These are just meant to be rough drafts and any changes are welcome.